-If you don’t wish to be charged for class printing, check with the department to see if there’s another (uncharged) printer you can use.
+If you don’t wish to be charged for class printing, check with the department to see if there’s another printer you can use.

 Departments usually let student workers print on the department’s printers for work.
 Those printers won’t charge.
-Only the public lab printers in BT 108, HC 108, and Mabee Library will charge against your quota.
+Only the printers listed above will charge against your quota.

 For several years, Washburn provided unlimited free printing in some labs.
 This service was very expensive, and sometimes people abused it.
 We believe strongly that free printing is important and useful, but we need to limit the amount of free printing in order to continue providing the service.

 We selected this printing allocation based on printing statistics gathered over a full academic year.
 For most students, it should support their academic printing needs while discouraging wasteful and recreational printing that increases the cost of this “free” service.
 We will continue to closely monitor printing allocations across campus and use this data to shape future policy.

 We hope you understand the need to limit the amount of free printing to ensure we can manage its cost and continue to provide a free service for all students.

 This policy was developed by a collaboration among ITS, WSGA, Mabee Library, the Vice President for Academic Affairs, and the Vice President for Administration & Treasurer.
 It was approved by the Washburn Technology Steering Committee.

-All revenue created from students exceeding their printing limit will be allocated back to individual labs and student workspaces to help sustain campus printing services.
+All revenue created from students exceeding their printing limit will be allocated back to individual labs and student workspaces to help sustain the campus printing services.